ChristopherHaws/mc-text-utilities/README.md

 ## Features
 - Adds color and formatting buttons to the sign editor screen, anvil screen, and the book edit screen
 - Adds color and formatting support to fabric server's when installed on a server
-- Formatting code prefix is configurable to support servers that don't use the the default `§` (for example, Purpur has built in support for `&`)
+- Formatting code prefix is configurable to support servers that don't use the default `§` (for example, Purpur has built in support for `&`)
+- Adds the ability to click-through signs and item frames when they are attached to containers
+	- Sign click through is prevented when holding a sign, dye, an ink sac, or a glowing ink sac in your main hand
+	- Item Frame click through is prevented while sneaking or if the item frame has no item in it

 NOTE: At the moment, you have to press a color before a format button if you want to use both.